quicwg/wg-materials/interim-24-06/minutes.md

 Mirja: _Note that the easiest solution would be to basically do nothing now because we can probably specify anything needed including the split with a new extension using a new transport parameter._

 Mirja: We need to deconflict path ID allocation if we allow servers to open paths.
-Lots of discussion, continued from last time.
+Lots of discussion in the github issue, continued from last time.

 Mirja: My view is that there is no reason not to allow servers to initiate paths.
-Even if we don't, we could reserve half of the path IDs.
+Even if we do, we don't nessearily need to reserve half of the path IDs.
 There might be other ways to deconflict.
 ...
-If both open with the same ID at the same time, there is a problem.
-Maybe ok because a server can't migrate.
+If both open different paths with the same path ID at the same time, there is a conflict.
+Maybe ok because a server can't migrate, so client should ignore it and server threats that as migration.
 ...
-If both allocate different path IDs for the same path, maybe that is OK.
+If both allocate different path IDs for the same path, maybe that is OK and we just have two paths.
 ...
 So maybe we don't need to deconflict.
 ...
-We could wait until later and use a new transport parameter to enable server-initiated path creation and do the reservation.
+We could always wait until later and use a new transport parameter to enable server-initiated path creation and do the reservation.

 Christian: I agree with Mirja.
 The motivation was not to foreclose on symmetric setups, but when I started doing a PR to allow that and it becomes long and intricate to do it correctly.
 It affects lots of details.
 This is not something we should do as part of closing out the last issues.
 ...
 I suggested an alternative with odd/even splits.
 Uses 31 bits instead of 32.
 But not allow servers to use their half of the space.